spapas/spapas.github.io/content/django-pdf-essential-guide.rst

 ------------

-I've noticed that although it is easy to create PDFs with Python, I've noticed there's no complete guide on how to integrate these tools with Django and resolve the problems that you'll encounter when trying to actually create PDFs from your Django web application.
+I've noticed that although it is easy to create PDFs with Python, there's no complete guide on how to integrate these tools with Django and resolve the problems that you'll encounter when trying to actually create PDFs from your Django web application.